Help students learn by doing

 College of Agricultural, Consumer, and Environmental Sciences

-International Business Immersion Program (IBIP).
-Any global/multinational company interested in students doing a case study or visiting their company at an international location please contact Lauren Karplus at email@example.com
+- International Business Immersion Program (IBIP).
+Any global/multinational company interested in students doing a case study or visiting their company at an international location.
+Contact Lauren Karplus at email@example.com.

 Gies College of Business